Table of Contents

 - Identify your own fatphobia to make peace with your body

 - Practice joyfrul movement instead of using movement to compensate for perceived flaws

 - Practice ways to stop body checking

 - Practice using body positive affirmations or placing these on your mirror

 It can be difficult to know how to tell someone you have an eating disorder or body dysmorphia.
 A good support system will be critical if you suspect these challenges.

 Treatment measures with a licensed healthcare provider typically include medications, cognitive behavioral therapy or talk therapy.
 These eating disorder recovery books can be an excellent addition to your recovery journey as well.

 It’s important to remember that this body dysmorphia quiz is NOT a diagnosis.

-This quiz is NOT a substitute for professional mental health advice and is for informational purposes only.
+This body dysmorphia test is NOT a substitute for professional mental health advice and is for informational purposes only.